Splendor or: Egon and the martyr

 Venice on the Vltava.

-The Vltava had a special significance for Egon.
-Many people of Tulln never went outside the city limits.
-Unlike them, Egon had a second home: Český Krumlov in Bohemia, his mother’s birthplace.
-Even as a small child he spent a lot of time in “Venice on the Vltava”, as Český Krumlov was also called.
-The nested buildings, the old walls and gates there fascinated him and inspired him as a painter.
-There would scarcely be another place that would inspire him to do so many townscape and landscape paintings as this small Renaissance town.
+The Vltava has a very special meaning for Egon.
+Because unlike many people from Tulln who have never traveled beyond the city limits, he has a second home: Český Krumlov in Bohemia, the birthplace of his mother.
+Even as a small child, he spent a lot of time in the "Venice on the Vltava", as Krumlov is also known.
+The interlocking houses, the old walls and gates fascinated and appealed to him in a picturesque way.
+Hardly any other place would later inspire him to paint as many cityscapes and landscapes as the Renaissance town.